wp-plugins/woocommerce-novalnet-gateway/readme.txt

 == Screenshots ==
 1. Novalnet Payment plugin Admin Panel.
 2. Credit Card payment configuration settings for Woocommerce Novalnet Gateway.
-3. Novalnet Payment Gateway for Woocommerce offers you the most frequently used payment methods in Europe and International e-commerce markets.

 == Changelog ==